HOTTI (Head of the Trinity Inlet)

 The LTR program will be followed with a 2 month Integration Program that will allow LTR participants to transition from the LTR program into the club rowing, with help from club members.
 The integration process will mean that we run fewer LTR programs but consider that the graduates from these programs will develop a greater understanding of the sport in a shorter period.

-We will be running three Capsize recovery sessions in 2017.
+We will be running three Capsize recovery sessions during the year.
 Please refer our calendar of events for dates on when these are being held.

 As we row in a secluded water way with limited opportunities for getting ashore in the event of a capsize, capsize recovery drills are vitally important for the safety of the club members.
 Successfully completing a capsize recovery on a yearly basis is mandatory to rowing small boats on the inlet.